flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-31-quick-quotes/index.md

     _key: card-3-9b648423-6077-43ec-a363-4317dd80e6cd
   - order: 3
     body: >-
-      > ‘Putin is a thief.’
+      > "Putin is a thief."

       Rallying cry at a Sunday protest in Russia against proposed hikes to the retirement age.
 The new legislation would move the retirement age for men